Congressional District # 01

 Due to elevated methane in gas probes near the perimeter of the site, the landfill gas system recovery system was evaluated and upgraded in 2005.
 Evaluation of the enhanced system over the course of two annual monitoring periods confirms the effectiveness of the enhancements.
 A remedial action completion report was completed in July 2008.

 A Five Year Groundwater Assessment was completed by the Janesville PRP Group in April 2011.
 The Five Year Groundwater Assessment recommended that the current compliance monitoring program be discontinued and a three-year confirmation monitoring program, as described in Section VI of the Consent Decree, be initiated.
-EPA is currently reviewing this recommendation.
+EPA reviewed and approved the PRPs' recommendation in July 2012.

 Community InvolvementThe JDF Situation Assessment was completed with the assistance and input of the City of Janesville.

 The JDF Site lies entirely within the boundaries of the City of Janesville, Wisconsin.
 The City of Janesville Public Works Department, acting as the agent for the PRP group, monitors and maintains the Site.
 Institutional controls prohibit any use of the site inconsistent with the operation of the site remedies.

 In 2010, U.S.EPA completed a Situation Assessment of the JDF, concluding that, if the type and location of site restricitons and oppportunities can be clarified, the JDF could be redeveloped to support community recreation, new industry, wildlife habitat or a combination of all three uses.